-This bill amends and reenacts section 27-5-2 of the Code of West Virginia, 1931, to establish clearer standards of liability for mental health professionals involved in mental hygiene cases that may lead to involuntary hospitalization.
+This bill amends and reenacts section 27-5-2 of the Code of West Virginia, 1931, to establish standards of liability for mental health professionals involved in mental hygiene cases that may lead to involuntary hospitalization.
 It allows any adult to apply for involuntary hospitalization if they believe an individual has a substance use disorder or is mentally ill and poses a risk of serious harm to themselves or others.
 The bill specifies that if the individual is incarcerated, only the chief administrative officer of the facility can file the application, which must include a statement indicating that the facility cannot provide necessary treatment.
-Additionally, the bill outlines the procedures for examinations, hearings, and the roles of various mental health professionals in these cases.
+Additionally, the bill outlines the procedures for examinations, hearings, and the roles of various mental health professionals in the process.

 Statutes affected: Introduced Version: 27-5-2